neicnordic/sda-helm/README.md

 This repositroy contains helmcharts for deploying a Sensitive Data Archive solution that is compatible with the European Genome Archives federated archiving model.

+The charts are compatible with kubernetes versions >= 1.19.0 and are tested against kubernetes version 1.25.6

 ## sda-db

 This chart deploys a pre-configured database instance for Sensitive Data Archive, the schemas match European Genome Archives federated archiving model.